2011 SHELL SHOW AWARDS

 Best Photography

 The Award is presented to the entry that stands out as the best in the show.
-The work qualifying for the award may be entered in Category 22, “Arts And Crafts Using Actual Shells” or 23, “Arts and Crafts Depicting Shells.”
-Works t may receive this award only once in any North Carolina Shell Show.
+The work qualifying for the award may be entered in category 2 “Arts and Crafts Depicting Shells.”.
+Works may receive this award only once in any North Carolina Shell show.

 People’s Choice Award